Paul preaches for free

 One Greek traveler named Pausanius (about AD 110-180) wrote that athletes competing in the ancient Olympics took an oath “that for 10 consecutive months they have strictly followed the regulations for training.”
 A Christian writer, Tertullian (about AD 155-240) added that athletes “are kept from lavish living, from more tempting dishes, from more pleasurable drinks.
 They are urged on, they are subjected to torturous toils, they are worn out.”

 Winners at the Isthmian Games were likely crowned with a garland that, in the early years of the Games, was made from pine leaves glued together.
-Those clues also suggest that later, in Paul’s day perhaps, the wreath was made from celery.
+Wreaths were made of different material over the years, even celery at times.

 For a preacher who refuses to accept donations from the Corinthian church, Paul sure talks a lot in this chapter about why preachers deserve to get paid: “If we sow seeds that produce a spiritual harvest for you, don’t we have a right to get paid for our time?”
 (9:11).
 What do you think it sounds like he’s doing?